 Few clinical sealant trials have measured effectiveness on buccal surfaces of mandibular molars and lingual surfaces of maxillary molars.
-Those few that report on these surfaces generally report greater failures on buccal and lingual sealants than on occlusal sealants.
-52-55 More recent work suggests that sealants can be placed successfully on buccal and lingual surfaces.
-49 Of particular interest is the observation that adding an intermediate layer of bonding agent primer and adhesive is more advantageous on these surfaces than it is on occlusal surfaces.
-49 This may be due to the added flexibility and stress-breaking effect afforded by the unfilled adhesive layer and the benefit this flexibility has on the sealant bond to a buccal or lingual surface undergoing continuous flex in the process of mastication.
+Those few that have generally report greater failures on these surfaces than on occlusal surfaces.56-59 More recent work suggests that sealants can be placed successfully on buccal and lingual surfaces.53 Of particular interest is the observation that adding an intermediate layer of bonding agent primer and adhesive is more advantageous on these surfaces than on occlusal surfaces.53 This may be due to the added flexibility and stress-breaking effect afforded by the unfilled adhesive layer and the subsequent benefit of this flexibility on the sealant bond to buccal or lingual surfaces undergoing continuous flexion during mastication.